silventesa/Power-BI/README.md

 ## Dataset

-This dataset belongs to the (fictitious) **Food On The Go** company, which provides online meal ordering services.
+This dataset belongs to the (fictitious) **Food On The Go** company, an online meal ordering service.

 The datasets contain information about 3 big and interrelated blocks, namely the **restaurants** delivering food, the **orderings** and the **customers**.